awsdocs/aws-net-developer-guide/doc_source/csharp_iam_code_examples.md

 ### Create a user and assume a role<a name="iam_Scenario_CreateUserAssumeRole_csharp_topic"></a>

-The following code example shows how to:
+The following code example shows how to create a user and assume a role\.

+**Warning**
+To avoid security risks, don't use IAM users for authentication when developing purpose\-built software or working with real data\.
+Instead, use federation with an identity provider such as [AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)\.
 + Create a user who has no permissions\.
 + Create a role that grants permission to list Amazon S3 buckets for the account\.
 + Add a policy to let the user assume the role\.